 - the Holy Spirit

-All three persons make up the Trinity and that is the power of absolute faith.
-Anyone who wishes to paint a true picture of God needs first to be filled with the Holy Spirit, who searches the deep things of the Father.
+All three persons make up the Trinity, which is absolute faith’s power.
+Anyone who wishes to paint an accurate picture of God needs first to be filled with the Holy Spirit, who searches the deep things of the Father.

-3. All 3 entities in the Trinity have their origin in God
+3. All three entities in the Trinity have their origin in God

-All three different entities originate from the beginningless One, the Alpha and the Omega.
+All three entities originate from the beginningless One, the Alpha, and the Omega.
 In Yahweh.
 Elohim is a plural form that designates not two but three persons.
 The Spirit, who searches the depths of God, moved over the waters at the beginning of creation.

 The Trinity: On the Nature and Mystery of the One God.
-See it on Amazon.
+I’d like you to see it on Amazon.

 - Opponents of the Holy Trinity challenge first the Divinity of Christ, then the personality of the Holy Spirit.
 For them, worshipping Christ is idolatry.
 This is why Tertullian was also martyred because he was declared to be an idol worshipper.

 - Tertullian defines the Holy Spirit as a divine person.
-Who can be grieved, and who guides us on the path of repentance.
+Who can be grieved and guides us on the path of repentance?
 And into all the truth of the Word of the Gospel, teaching us how to apply this word daily in our lives.

 Thank you very much for reading our article.
 I hope you found answers to your questions.
-I suggest you play the following quiz to test all your knowledge about Tertullian and his famous life and writings.
+Please play the following quiz to test all your knowledge about Tertullian and his famous life and writings.
 Have a good day!

 Quizlet about Tertullian and his writings